MSU STEM-FEE Scholars

 Simi Rodgers chose to study Sustainable and Organic Horticulture at MSU, because she thinks it is important for people to understand where their food comes from and how to grow their own food.
 While attending MSU, Simi participated in the Latino Student mentoring program and worked at multiple greenhouses and flower shops.
 She will be attending Wayne State University to earn a Master’s degree in English.
 Simi aspires to teach both English and Horticulture to high school or college students.
 She would like to combine her love of the arts and sciences by using her writing skills to inform people about the significance of their food choices and how they can have a positive impact on the planet.

-I am from Hudsonville, Michigan and I graduated in May of 2020 with a bachelor’s degree in Crop and Soil Sciences.
-I chose to study CSS because I want to be in a position where I can help farmers understand the science involved in crop production and how that applies to their farm, ultimately trying to help improve the profitability and the sustainability of their operation.
-I will be starting graduate school at Michigan State in the fall pursuing a master’s in Plant Pathology.
+Matt is from Hudsonville, Michigan and he graduated in May of 2020 with a bachelor’s degree in Crop and Soil Sciences.
+He chose to study CSS because he wants to be in a position where he can help farmers understand the science involved in crop production and how that applies to their farm, ultimately trying to help improve the profitability and the sustainability of their operation.
+He will be starting graduate school at Michigan State in the fall pursuing a master’s in Plant Pathology.